Community Preservation Program

 Upcoming Funding Deadlines

-These deadlines apply to projects that met the 1 February 2014 deadline for requesting the required in-person orientation meeting with staff:
+For projects that met the February 2014 deadline for requesting the required in-person orientation meeting with staff, and the March 2014 deadline for submission of pre-proposals, full proposals are due by 1 October 2014.

 New Help with Non-CPA Matching Funds